The dynamical degree of billiards in an algebraic curve: Blowing up Scratch Points

 Step 6: The remaining points of $E$.
 We have thus far described the images of any point in $E \cap \hat{A}$ such that $\hat{v} \neq 0$, but there remain two points of $E$.
 Since the rational correspondence is a projective variety, we may take a flat limit to find that the point where $\hat{v} = 0$ corresponds to the line at infinity in $X$, and the point where $\hat{v} = \infty$ corresponds to the tangent line to $c$.

 Step 7: From set-theoretic images to pushforwards.
 By the results of Step 5 and Step 6, we have

 Therefore, to prove the claim about the pushforward, we need only check the multiplicity.
-Indeed, the result of Step 5 showed that each point of $C \times q$ arises only once as an image of a point in $E$, so the topological degree of the induced map $E \to (C \times q)_{\str}$ is $1$. \end{proof}

-Our next lemma describes the behavior of the strict transform of $s$ when we blow up a basic isotropic scratch point.
-This time, the strict transform has new contractions and indeterminacy, and the exceptional divisor maps to itself.
-The argument resembles that for the previous lemma, but this time, it matters in the calculation that $\Gamma_s$ is the Zariski closure over the locus where $x \neq x'$, since this affects the structure of the strict transform; see Definition \ref{def_secant}.
+A point in $(C \times q)_{\str}$ has $d-2$ images with multiplicity in the main affine patch, so the image in $E$ appears with multiplicity $1$.
+Then use self-adjointness. \end{proof}